glovise15/MasterThesis/README.md

 In wolkenkit, services are subscribed  to events that are published by specific commands :

-- post -> posted : creation of a note.
+- post -> posted : creation of a activity.
-- like -> liked : like of a note.
+- like -> liked : like of a activity.
-- share -> shared : share of a note.
+- share -> shared : share of a activity.
 - follow -> followed : follow an actor.
 - block -> blocked : block an actor.